 Evaluators like G-Eval and GPTLikert favor specific dimensions given in their prompts.
 Our method shows promising results in both G-Eval and GPTLikert due to the carefully constructed and revised prompts.
 Most prompting methods also outperform extractive and abstractive methods.

-Human meta-reviews in the dataset scored amongst the lowest in all categories, signifying the unreliability of some human-written meta-reviews and the need for the automatic writing auxiliary process.
-When comparing for semantic similarity, extractive methods outperform both abstractive and prompting methods with the exception of Plansum.
-This is due to the nature of content planning in Plansum which is very central to the task of meta-review generation.
+Human meta-reviews in the dataset scored among the lowest in all categories, signifying the unreliability of some human-written meta-reviews and the need for an automatic, or auxiliary, writing process.
+When compared by semantic similarity, extractive methods outperform both abstractive and prompting methods with the exception of Plansum.
+This is due to the nature of content planning in Plansum which is central to the task of meta-review generation.